inbo/n2khab/.github/CONTRIBUTING.md

 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.

+Help yourself and those you are asking for help: use the reprex package!
+Usually just running [`reprex::reprex(session_info = TRUE)`](https://reprex.tidyverse.org/reference/reprex.html) on a small reproducible example will do all the magic. 🌟

 ### Improve the documentation 📖

 Noticed a typo on the website?
 Think a function could use a better example?
 Good documentation makes all the difference, so your help to improve it is very welcome!